yusufaine/OTOT-B/README.md

 1. Create a [Google Cloud project](https://cloud.google.com/resource-manager/docs/creating-managing-projects)
 2. Ensure that billing is enabled
    * It is quite unlikely that we would be billed as [the first 180,000 vCPU seconds are free](https://cloud.google.com/run/pricing#tables), though I recommend to delete the instance just to be safe.
-3. Set the project ID (project name is NOT project ID) for the deployment
+3. Set the project ID (project name is NOT project ID) for the deployment.
+4. Create a `.gcloudignore` to ignore unnecessary files that are not needed for deployment.
+   * Do NOT add `.env` if Secret Manager is not planned to be used.

     ```bash
     # get project ID